Who is Renoir ?

 PIERRE-AUGUSTE RENOIR : A REVOLUTIONARY CAREER

-THE EVOLUTION OF AN ART MASTER
+THE EVOLUTION OF A MASTER Artist

 “Around 1883, there was something of a break in my work.
-I had gone all the way with Impressionism and I realised that I didn’t know how to paint or draw.
+I had gone all the way with Impressionism and I realized that I didn’t know how to paint or draw.
 In a word, I had reached a dead end”.

 Pierre-Auguste Renoir

-Renoir remained relentless in his search for absolute pictorial art : he went through a period known as “Ingresque” and then a “pearly” period.
-A famous work from this latter period, Les jeunes Filles au piano, painted in 1892, was the first of Renoir’s paintings to be bought by the state.
-This official recognition established the artist in the eyes of everyone.
-In the last years of his life, Auguste Renoir took up sculpture with the successive help of Richard Guino and the Essoyen Louis Morel.
+Renoir remained determined in his quest for absolute pictorial art.
+He went through a period known as the “Ingresque” phase, followed by a “pearly” period.
+A famous work from this latter period, Young Girls at the Piano (1892), was the first of Renoir’s paintings to be purchased by the state.
+This official recognition cemented his status in the eyes of the public.